sql-js/sql.js/README.md

 // Create a database
 var db = new sql.Database();
+// NOTE: You can also use new sql.Database(data) where
+// data is an Uint8Array representing an SQLite database file

 // Execute some sql
 sqlstr = "CREATE TABLE hello (a int, b char);";